 - Take an active leadership role within national, European and international fora in the development and implementation of a comprehensive and more ambitious strategy and response to the Syrian refugee crisis, which is based on the UNHCR framework of "durable solutions" for international refugee crises. - Put in place an independent investigation into allegations that EU-funded "removal centres" across Turkey have been used to force Syrian refugees to sign "voluntary return" forms, before being returned to Syria. - Demand immediate, full and unhindered access of the UNHCR and other independent observers to Turkish detention and removal centres, in order to verify the voluntary nature of return movements.
-Make any EU funding for Turkish "removal centres" conditional on full and unhindered access of UNHCR monitoring staff and other independent observers. - Accelerate efforts to put in place an objective assessment, including a human rights impact assessment, of the EU-Turkey Statement and of cooperation on refugees asylum seekers and migration (as requested by the European Parliament in - refugees, asylum seekers and migration (as requested by the European Parliament in May 2021).
-Publicly call on the Turkish government to put an immediate end to any forced - Increase resettlement numbers and other safe and formal routes to Europe for refugees from Syria.
+Make any EU funding for Turkish "removal centres" conditional on full and unhindered access of UNHCR monitoring staff and other independent observers. - Accelerate efforts to put in place an objective assessment, including a human rights impact assessment, of the EU-Turkey Statement and of cooperation on refugees, asylum seekers and migration (as requested by the European Parliament in May 2021). - Publicly call on the Turkish government to put an immediate end to any forced return, either directly or indirectly, of Syrian refugees to Syria. - Increase resettlement numbers and other safe and formal routes to Europe for refugees from Syria. - Commit to and accelerate the provision of sufficient, predictable, flexible and multi-annual humanitarian, development and peacebuilding funding, taking into account the 2019 OECD DAC recommendation regarding the "triple nexus", to refugees from Syria and host communities, through dedicated funding mechanisms, and with a particular focus on the needs of female refugees.
+Particular attention should be given to projects aimed at providing legal assistance to Syrian refugees in Turkey, initiatives around Turkish language training, and public campaigns towards Turkish citizens that counters prejudices about Syrian refugees, xenophobia and discrimination.